hdgarrood/hdgarrood.github.io/_drafts/down-with-show-part-3.markdown

 ```

 Where `Repr` is a type which we haven't nailed down the details of just yet,
-but we know that we want it to provide a sort of tree structure so that we can
+but we know that we want it to represent some sort of tree structure.
-do things like pretty-printing or cutting off at a certain depth.

 We'll first need to provide some functions for constructing values of the type
 `Repr` from primitive types: